 When you fail to make a payment on a debt or bill, the company that you owe money will outsource the collection to a third party.

-That company, in this case, Credence Resource Management, will open a collection account on your credit report and begin contacting you for payment.
+That collection agency will open a collection account on your credit report and begin contacting you for payment.

-A collections account is an entry that certifies that Credence Resource Management is permitted to collect your debt.
+A collections account is an entry that certifies that they are permitted to collect your debt.

 It will remain on your credit report for as long as seven years and can damage your credit score and interest rates.

 Once Credence Resource Management is on your credit report, they will not stop contacting you until you pay them.

 Unfortunately, this can cause your score to drop even more.

 The best way to stop their collection efforts is to remove them from your credit report.